 This can be invaluable; recommendations via this site can mean a qualified agent.

-An agent who has connection in the professional world is generally more experienced.
+An agent who has a connection in the professional world is generally more experienced.

 Annuity agents are generally paid via a finder’s fee from the annuity company that an annuity is issued.
 If an agent asks for additional fees, best to look elsewhere

-Risk usually relates to these decisions, all good agents will complete a full and complete fact finder so they have a full understanding of your situation as well as your goals and desires.
-Any agent that starts by talking about product is a poor choice as your agent.
+Risk usually relates to these decisions, and all good agents will complete a full and complete fact finder, so they have a thorough understanding of your situation as well as your goals and desires.
+Any agent that starts by talking about a product is a poor choice as your agent.
 Remember, annuities provide specific benefits, make sure you fully understand the benefits provided by the annuity being recommended.
 The recommendation can only come AFTER a full gathering of facts and goals,

-The answer should be based on the fact finder and what you are using the annuity for.
-If it is income it could be one allocation, accumulation another.
+The answer should be based on the fact finder and why you are considering an annuity.
+If it is income, it could be one allocation, accumulation another.

 Safety, guarantees, inflation concerns and options to help offset inflation, long term care and how assets could be used as well as other health concerns.